Kong/kong/README.md

 ## Development

+1. [Download](http://getkong.org/download/) the latest released version of Kong, and install it on your development machine.
+This will install all the required dependencies.

-1. Clone the repository and make it your working directory.
+2. Clone the repository and make it your working directory.

-2. Run `[sudo] make install`
+3. Run `[sudo] make install`

   This will build and install the `kong` luarock globally.

-3. Delete the `/etc/kong` folder: `[sudo] rm -rf /etc/kong`
+4. Delete the `/etc/kong` folder: `[sudo] rm -rf /etc/kong`

   This is necessary just in case you have previously installed Kong with a package distribution.

-4. Run `make dev`
+5. Run `make dev`

   This will install development dependencies and create your environment configuration files:

   - `kong_TESTS.yml`
   - `kong_DEVELOPMENT.yml`

-5. Run the tests:
+6. Run the tests:

   ```bash
   make test-all
   ```

-6. Run Kong with the development configuration file:
+7. Run Kong with the development configuration file:

    ```bash
    $ kong start -c kong_DEVELOPMENT.yml